-Each of the Chapter 7 bankruptcy exemptions has its own limit.
-This means that you’re allowed to protect certain types of property up to a certain amount.
+Most of the Chapter 7 bankruptcy exemptions have a limit.
+This means that anyone fiing bankruptcy can protect certain types of property up to a certain amount.

-Say, however, that your vehicle was worth $9,000.
-In this situation, your trustee could choose to sell your vehicle for $9,000.
+Say, however, that your vehicle is worth $9,000.
+In this situation, your trustee can sell your vehicle for $9,000.
 They would then give you $6,000 of the profits, and divide the remaining $3,000 amongst your creditors.

 What's The Difference Between State And Federal Chapter 7 Bankruptcy Exemptions?

 What you can exempt, and what your exemption limits are, is determined by the state you live in -- or have recently lived in.
 There are federal bankruptcy exemptions and state bankruptcy exemptions that can be combined with the federal nonbankruptcy exemptions.

 Qualifying for State Exemptions